Skip to content

 TL;DR

-Conformal inference converts anomaly scores into p-values with statistical guarantees.
+Conformal inference converts anomaly scores into calibrated p-values under clear assumptions.

 What is Conformal Inference?

-Conformal inference is a framework for creating prediction intervals or hypothesis tests with finite-sample validity guarantees [Vovk et al., 2005; Shafer & Vovk, 2008].
-In the context of anomaly detection, it transforms raw anomaly scores into statistically valid p-values [Bates et al., 2023].
+Conformal inference is a framework for creating prediction intervals or hypothesis tests with assumption-lean validity guarantees [Vovk et al., 2005; Shafer & Vovk, 2008].
+In anomaly detection, split conformal methods transform raw anomaly scores into p-values that are marginally valid under exchangeability [Bates et al., 2023].

 The Problem with Traditional Anomaly Detection